-1886 Birthday of Willie Howard (1886-1949), half of the comedy team of Willie and Eugene Howard, who will appear in vaudeville, in musicals Sally and Girl Crazy, and in various editions of revues including Ziegfeld Follies, The Passing Show and George White's Scandals.
+1886 Birthday of Willie Howard, half of the comedy team of Willie and Eugene Howard, who appear in vaudeville, in musicals Sally and Girl Crazy, and in various editions of revues including Ziegfeld Follies, The Passing Show, and George White's Scandals.

-1925 The Guild Theatre on West 52nd Street in New York, opens with a production of George Bernard Shaw's Caesar and Cleopatra.
+1925 The Guild Theatre on West 52nd Street in New York opens with a production of George Bernard Shaw's Caesar and Cleopatra.
 Helen Hayes stars as the young queen opposite Lionel Atwill.
-Designed by Howard Crane and founded by members of the Theatre Guild, it will become a radio playhouse from 1943–1950.
-It will be purchased by the American National Theatre and Academy (A.N.T.A.) and return to presenting live theatre.
+Designed by Howard Crane and founded by members of the Theatre Guild, it becomes a radio playhouse from 1943–1950.
+It is later purchased by the American National Theatre and Academy and returns to presenting live theatre.
 It is known today as the August Wilson Theatre.

 1938 George Abbott produces and directs What A Life.
-Clifford Goldsmith's comedy concerning the goings on of a high school stars Ezra Stone as Henry Aldrich, Butterfly McQueen and Eddie Bracken.
-It will have a long run at the Biltmore Theatre and later be the basis for a radio show.
+Clifford Goldsmith's comedy concerning the goings on of a high school stars Ezra Stone, Butterfly McQueen, and Eddie Bracken.
+It has a long run at the Biltmore Theatre and later becomes the basis for a radio show.

-2000 Michael John LaChuisa's new Broadway musical, The Wild Party, opens at the Virginia Theatre.
-It's the second New York musical of this season to be based on the 1928 poem by Joseph Moncure March.
+2000 Michael John LaChuisa's Broadway musical The Wild Party opens at the Virginia Theatre.
+It's the second New York musical of the season to be based on the 1928 poem by Joseph Moncure March.
 Composer-lyricist LaChiusa wrote the libretto with George C. Wolfe, who directs the production.
-Mandy Patinkin, Toni Collette and Eartha Kitt star.
+Mandy Patinkin, Toni Collette, and Eartha Kitt star.

 2003 The beloved characters of Arnold Lobel's children's book come to life in the Broadway musical A Year With Frog and Toad, which goes on to be nominated for several Tony Awards, including Best Musical.

 2014 Audra McDonald returns to Broadway as Billie Holiday in Lanie Robertson's play with music, Lady Day at Emerson's Bar and Grill, opening at Circle in the Square.
 Lonny Price directs the limited engagement.
-McDonald will win her sixth Tony Award for her performance.
+McDonald wins her record-breaking sixth Tony Award for her performance.